SoftwareAG/c8y-docs/src/documents/guides/java/java-microservice.html.md

     hello me!

-## Improve the Microservice
+## Improving the microservice

-Now that you have done your first step, check out the Section [Developing Java Microservice](/guides/java/developing-microservice).
+Now that you have done your first step, check out the section [Developing Java Microservice](/guides/java/developing-microservice).